gfontenot/vim-xcode/README.md

 ```

 Note that manually specifying a different project or scheme with the
-`:XSelectProject` or `:XSelectScheme` commands will override these values
+`:Xproject` or `:Xscheme` commands will override these values until you
-until you restart vim.
+restart vim.

 This is most useful when placed inside a project-specific vimrc ([See the Argo
 vimrc as an example][argo-vimrc]).
 You can make sure Vim loads these local